Earned Wage Access Act

 Provider Operations

-(1) A provider that is registered in the State of XX shall be subject to the following requirements:
+(1) A provider that operates in the State of XX shall be subject to the following requirements:

 (a) A Provider shall provide all Proceeds on a Non-Recourse basis and shall treat Non-Mandatory Payments as non-recourse payment obligations.